Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Authorization is performed by means of digital signature keys.
 Leakage of private keys allows an attacker to take control.
-Parties therefore MUST handle private keys with care.
+Therefore, parties MUST handle private keys with care.

 Privacy Considerations